COG-UK/docs/accessing-data.md

 maintainer: samstudio8
 ---

+## Using public sources to access samples that have passed high-quality QC

+* FASTA are routinely uploaded to  [GISAID](https://gisaid.org/), and are also downloadable from the [consortium data page](https://www.cogconsortium.uk/data/).
+* Aligned BAMs are further purged of potential human reads and uploaded to [ENA Project PRJEB37886](https://www.ebi.ac.uk/ena/data/view/PRJEB37886)

-## Accessing CLIMB data that has passed basic QC
+## Using CLIMB to access FASTA, BAM and metadata for samples that have passed basic QC

 You need a CLIMB account to upload or access data.
 If you haven't got one, [see instructions on registering](register).
 You will need to SSH into the CLIMB COVID server.